Fliggy-Mobile/ffloat/README.md

 controller.dismiss();
 ```

-**FFloat** is smart enough to automatically determine where it should appear based on the position of `child`.
+**FFloat** is smart enough to automatically determine where it should appear based on the position of `anchor`.
 With `alignment` and` margin`, you can adjust the position of the floating layer in an incredibly simple way until you think it is ok.

 This is an unprecedented change 👍!